Government Contracts Attorneys

 We represent government contractors of all sizes, from enterprising start-ups to large, prime contractors and span virtually all industries – defense and aerospace, intelligence, information technology, professional services, health care and construction services.
 Our clients rely on our depth of legal knowledge, decades of experience and sound business judgment to counsel them throughout the life cycle of government procurement.
-We help clients with evaluation and response to solicitations, bid protests, requests for equitable adjustments, government claims and terminations, suspensions and debarments, and other forms of disputes and litigation.
+We help clients with evaluation and response to bid protests, requests for equitable adjustments, government claims and terminations, suspensions and debarments, compliance with federal solicitations, and other forms of disputes and litigation.
 Our attorneys also help clients with teaming arrangements, strategic alliances, mentor-protege relationships, joint ventures and subcontracting, mergers and acquisitions and navigating the complex regulatory environment, including small business regulations, ethics advice, and compliance audits and plans.

 Areas of Concentration

 - Corporate Issues, Mergers & Acquisitions and Due Diligence

 - Cost Accounting and Cost Allowability

 - Data Rights and Protection of IP and Trade Secrets

 - Affirmative Action Plans

 - Ethics Plans

 - Organizational Conflict of Interest (OCI) Plans